Ammara-Haroon/fake-os/README.md

 ## Future Direction

 1. The dragging functionality is not as smooth as expected.
-Strategy needs to be reexamined.
+Strategy needs to be re-examined.
 2. Start Menu tabs like applications should open sub-menu which selectable links.